By Jonathan Berg

 affected both his

-role and his
+national political role and his chancellorship of the

-chancellorship of the University of Birmingham.
+University of Birmingham.

 Austen and Neville Chamberlain